nguyentumine/AIO-Boot/README.md

 # How to create a bootable USB
 AIO Boot has many features but it's very simple and compact.
 The creation of the AIO Boot is even simpler with just a few clicks.
-- Unzip AIO Boot into the root directory of any USB or HDD partition that you want to create a boot.
+- Unzip AIOBoot into the root directory of any USB or HDD partition that you want to create a boot.
-- Running *MakeBoot.exe*, then you can install *Grub2*, *Syslinux* and *Clover*.
+- Running **AIOBoot.exe** then you can install *Grub2*, *Syslinux* and *Clover*.

 After you've created a bootable USB or HDD is complete, you can boot USB on VirtualBox virtual machines for testing.